 Argan oil is very popular in cosmetic formulations as well as in hair care.
 Argan oil is excellent for helping hair combat breakage.
 The high vitamin E content also smoothens and hydrates and helps hair guard against split ends.
-I have covered argan oil for hair and beauty purposes extensively in the past (links to previous articles below).
+I have covered argan oil for hair and beauty purposes extensively in the past.
 However, this is the first time I’m touching on argan oil for cooking purposes.

 Argan oil is produced from the green nut of a tree native to Morocco.
 This tree is only found in the south-western part of the country and is protected by UNESCO.
 It’s the main source of income for the Berber people who live in the region, and is made exclusively by the women.